 Bordering the stretch of Southern to Northern Holland, the relatively short Amstel River starts in Nieuwveen and flows through Uithoorn and Amstelveen before joining the IJ.

 At only 19 miles long, this is one of the smaller rivers on our list, although no less impressive than the others.
 It makes up for its small size by connecting some of Europe’s most important art and architecture collections, such as the famous Museumplein.
-The Amstel is also host to various tributaries that divert into Amsterdam’s incredible canals.
+The Amstel also hosts various tributaries that divert into Amsterdam’s incredible canals.

 Visitors to Amsterdam seeking a short European canal cruise as part of a day trip instead of a multi-day tour can opt for one for as little as $40.
-You can also go to the Heineken brewery and see the Anne Frank house while you’re there.
+You can also visit the Heineken Brewery and see the Anne Frank house there.

 Alternatively, you can go all out and book a multi-day round-trip Amstel cruise with companies like Viking River Cruises.
 On a trip like this, you can expect to visit breathtaking historical gardens, various museums, and heritage sites like Kinderdijk, beloved for its collection of traditional Dutch windmills, as well as cities and attractions in neighboring Belgium.

 4. Thames River Cruises

 The River Thames, England’s longest river, flows from Gloucestershire into the North Sea, right through the heart of London.

 Although only a relatively short stretch of the Thames is open for river cruising, there is so much to see you’ll feel like you’ve traveled much further.
 You’ll also pass by boatbuilding sites and rowing courses while enjoying unique city and countryside views.

 Some of these cruises are accompanied by fine food and entertainment.
 If that sounds like your bag, look into luxury river cruise lines, like the cruises undertaken by the Magna Carta.